 On March 1, 2022, the Company issued 207,449 GRC Shares to acquire a 0.75% NSR royalty on a portion of the Côté Gold Project.
-In addition, on May 25, 2022, the Company issued an additional 50,000 GRC Shares to third parties in connection with certain acknowledgement in connection with the transaction (Note 7).
+In addition, on May 25, 2022, the Company issued an additional 50,000 GRC Shares to third parties in connection with certain acknowledgement in connection with the transaction (Note 5).

 On March 22, 2022 and May 19, 2022, the Company issued 39,435 GRC Shares with fair value of \$148 to service providers for the provision of marketing services.
+No expense was recognized for the three months ended December 31, 2022.
 The Company amortized the prepaid service fee over the term of the agreement and recognized \$148 as share-based compensation expense for the year ended September 30, 2022.

 On July 5, 2022, the Company issued 56,757 GRC Shares with fair value of \$125 to service providers for the provision of marketing services.
-The Company amortized the prepaid service fee over the term of the agreement and recognized \$31 as share-based compensation expense for the year ended September 30, 2022.
+For the three months ended December 31, 2022, the Company recognized \$32 as share-based compensation expense.
+The Company amortized the prepaid service fee over the term of the agreement and recognized \$31 as share-based compensation expense for the year ended ended September 30, 2022.

-On September 27, 2022 the Company issued 9,393,681 GRC Shares to acquire a portfolio of royalties from NGM (Note 7).
+On September 27, 2022 the Company issued 9,393,681 GRC Shares to acquire a portfolio of royalties from NGM (Note 5).

+During the three months ended December 31, 2022, no GRC Share was issued in exchange for the exercise of Ely Warrants.
 During the year ended September 30, 2022, the Company issued 402,938 GRC Shares in exchange for the exercise of 1,644,649 Ely Warrants and received gross proceeds of \$856.

-13.2 At-the-Market Program
+11.2 At-the-Market Program

 On August 15, 2022, the Company entered into an equity distribution agreement (the "Equity Distribution Agreement") with a syndicate of agents, providing for the issuance of up to \$50 million shares of GRC from treasury to the public from time to time pursuant to an "at the market" equity program (the "ATM Program").
 Unless earlier terminated by the Company or the agents as permitted therein, the Equity Distribution Agreement will terminate upon the earlier of: (a) the date that the aggregate gross sales proceeds of the GRC Shares sold under the ATM Program reaches \$50 million; or (b) September 1, 2023.
+No sales occurred under the ATM as at December 31, 2022.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars unless otherwise stated)
+Notes to Consolidated Financial Statements For the three months ended December 31, 2022 and the years ended September 30, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise stated)